dpettig/QField-Archaeological-Field-Mapping/README.txt

 Importantly, when you first setup QField on your device, within the QField application go to QField Settings -> Variables, and add a new variable.
 Call it exactly "device_id" and enter an ID for your device.
 The automated fn code will begin with the first character of your device_id, so each mapping device used on your project should have an ID that starts with a unique character to avoid fn duplicates.
 For example, the first artifact recorded for a particular project on "Devin's phone" will have the fn, D-ART001.

 Note that the following instructions are for QFieldCloud.
 For the QField cable upload options, see the QField documentation.
+Uploading projects to your mapping devices via cable will change steps 5-6, with the added necessity of including offline map files with each project upload, rather than having individual offline maps sharable across projects.

 Instructions:
 1) Download the geopackage to a location on your computer and connect it under "Geopackage" in the QGIS browser.